gaussian/permissible/README.md

         - (NOTE: this behavior can be customized)
     - Note that no one is given permission to create `Team` to begin with - it must have been created by a superuser or someone who was manually given such permission in the admin

+### Create a user
 - A new user is created (via Django admin), and added to the relevant groups (e.g. members, admins)

+### Edit a team-related record
-- The user tries to access a `TeamInfo` record, either via API (django-rest-framework) or Django admin, triggering the following checks:
+- The user tries to edit a `TeamInfo` record, either via API (django-rest-framework) or Django admin, triggering the following checks:
-    - View/viewset checks global permissions (automatically passes, if we are using DRF and `PermissiblePermsNoGlobal`)
+    - View/viewset checks global permissions
     - View/viewset checks object permissions:
         - Checking object permission directly FAILS (as this user was not given any permission for this object in particular)
         - Checking permission for root object (i.e. team) SUCCEEDS if the user was added to the correct groups

+### Create a team-related record
+- The user tries to create a `TeamInfo` record, either via API (django-rest-framework) or Django admin, triggering the following checks:
+    - View/viewset checks global permissions
+    - View/viewset checks creation permissions:
+        - Checking object permission directly FAILS as this object doesn't have an ID yet, so can't have any permissions associated with it
+        - Checking permission for root object (i.e. team) SUCCEEDS if the user was added to the correct groups
+    - View/viewset does not check object permission (this is out of our control, and makes sense as there is no object)
+- Upon create